icon-project/documentation/score/writing-score.md

 Every main class of SCORE should be inherited from `IconScoreBase`.
 If the main class is not derived from `IconScoreBase`, it cannot be deployed.

-The main class should have at least 3 member methods, `__init__`, `on_install` and `on_update`.
+The main class should have 3 methods, `__init__`, `on_install` and `on_update`.

 ### \_\_init\_\_

 `__init__` is the constructor for the class.
-This method gets called when memory for the class object is allocated.
+This method gets called whenever the class object is instantiated.

-Member variables can be declared here, however, declaring member variables which are not managed as states is prohibited.
-In other words, all member variables which should keep values during executions of smart contract must be stored in state database.
+Member variables can be declared here, however, declaring member variables which are not managed by state DB is prohibited.
+In other words, all member variables must be stored in the state database to keep the values non-volatile during the executions of the smart contract.

-Here's an example of declaring member variables as the state database.
+Here's an example of declaring member variables as state data.

 ```python
 def __init__(self, db: IconScoreDatabase) -> None: